-Schools register for free and will receive learning materials (videos and downloads) in the lead up to National Science Week, learning about the variables, forces at work and the nature of mass collaboration in science (like this).
+Schools register for free and will receive learning materials (videos and downloads) in the lead up to National Science Week.
+These cover the materials, the variables, forces at work and the nature of mass collaboration in science (like this).

-Before the experiment, students will make predictions on the outcome of the experiment based on scientific principles outlined in the learning material.
+Before the experiment, students will make predictions on the outcome of the experiment based on scientific principles outlined in the learning materials, and previous results.